SeungKang/ssh-instructions/ssh-instructions.md

     ```
     hostname -I
     ```
-12. To enable SSH
+12. To enable SSH on Raspberry Pi
-    - Select the raspberry icon menu
+    - Select the Raspberry Menu Icon
     - Select **Preferences** > **Raspberry Pi Configuration**
     - Click the **Interfaces** tab
     - Click the **Enabled** radio button for **SSH**

 ## Back on Client Machine
-1. In the `.ssh` directory, create a file called `known_hosts` note that it has no file extension
-2. Edit the `know_hosts` file using a text editor and paste the public key of the server into this file
+1. In the `.ssh` directory, create a file called `known_hosts` note that it has no file extension.
+Edit the `know_hosts` file using a text editor and paste the public key of the server into this file
     ```
     vim ~/.ssh/known_hosts
     ```
-3. In terminal or Windows PowerShell enter the command
+2. In terminal or Windows PowerShell enter the command
     ```
     ssh [user]@[sever IP]
     ```
-4. The connection will prompt for the password created in Step 3
+3. The connection will prompt for the password created in Step 3

-Once the connection is established, you can manage the virtual server remotely from your computer :)
+Once the connection is established, you can manage the virtual server remotely from your computer. :)